 Pink slips spotted on Capitol Hill

-The total number of “pink slips” dispatched to members of Congress telling them their bosses don’t want government control of health care, energy or speech is approaching 4 million.
+The total number of “pink slips” shipped to members of Congress telling them their bosses don’t want government control of health care, energy or speech is more than 4 million.

-The program already has earned the endorsement of members of Congress, who are being told that they need to listen to what the voters want.
+The program already has also earned the endorsement of members of the House, who are being told that they need to listen to what the voters want.

 Earlier, a Minnesota congresswoman had offered her support for the program.

-WND launched a program about three weeks ago allowing Americans to send individually addressed “pink slips” to every member of Congress for a price of just $29.95.
-To date, the total is pushing 3.75 million.
-Many of the “pink slips” are just arriving, after being delayed for delivery by Capitol mailroom authorities because of the sheer volume.
+WND launched a program about four weeks ago allowing Americans to send individually addressed “pink slips” to every member of Congress for a price of just $29.95.

 The program is to advise members of the U.S. House and Senate that they could be facing a “pink slip” as early as 2010 if they vote for more spending, socialized medicine, cap-and-trade legislation and a hate-crimes measure.

 “I believe this campaign, already tremendously successful beyond my wildest expectations, can have a real impact on politicians whose first priority is getting re-elected,” says Farah.
 “I think this might be our last chance to give congressional Democrats something to think about before they destroy the country.
 It might be our last, best hope of stopping the madness.”